a5221985/tutorials/Build_Tools/Maven/maven_pom_xml.md

 ## Maven Dependency Search Sequence [https://www.tutorialspoint.com/maven/maven_repositories.htm](https://www.tutorialspoint.com/maven/maven_repositories.htm) ##
 1. Step 1: Search dependencies in local repository, if not found, move to step 2
-2. Step 2: Search dependencies in central repository, if not found and remote repository/repositories is/are mentioned then move to setp 4, if found, then downloaded to local repository for future reference
+2. Step 2: Search dependencies in central repository, if not found and if remote repository/repositories is/are mentioned then move to setp 4, if found, then downloaded to local repository for future reference
 3. Step 3: If a remote repository has not been mentioned, maven simply stops the processing and throws error (unable to find dependency)
 4. Step 4: Search dependency in remote repository/repositories.
 If found, downloaded to local respository for future reference.
 If not found, maven throws an error (unable to find dependency)